ltalirz/aiida-on-azure/README.md

 sudo apt -y install cyclecloud8
 ```

-Once that is done all the pieces that comprise CycleCloud (sans the CLI) will be installed in the VM, however, they need to be configured so that they work properly.
+Once that is done, all the pieces that comprise CycleCloud (sans the CLI) will be installed in the VM, however, they need to be configured so that they work properly.
 This must be done via a web browser.
 If the CycleCloud server can be accessed from the public IP, one can use the browser from the local machine, otherwise one needs to install a browser in the VM, in the following `firefox` will be used:
 ```
 sudo apt-get install firefox
 ```